ec-europa/europa-component-library/README.md

 ## Functional testing

-In order to run the function tests, you need to setup 2 environment variables.
+In order to run the functional tests, you need a Sauce Labs account.
+If you don't have a Sauce Labs account yet, [you can sign up here](https://saucelabs.com/beta/signup/OSS/None).

+Then, configure the 2 environment variables `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY`.
-Either create a local `.env` file from `.env.example` template or set the variables `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` manually.
+You can either create a local `.env` file from `.env.example` template or set the variables manually.

-Be sure that you have built the framework before running the tests!
+Be sure that you have built the framework before running the tests:

 ```
 yarn dist